 The perfumes worn by the Royal Family on their wedding day:

 It’s thought that the Queen chose White Rose by Floris – a floral blend with spicy carnation – for her wedding day and it’s remained close to her heart (and her wrists) ever since.
 Floris does hold a royal warrant, so there is some element of royal preference there.
-It’s also one of the more affordable royal perfume picks to sample, with a travel-size 50ml bottle retailing for £60.

 Top Notes: Green Notes, Aldehydes and Carnation